Germany Enlists Industrial Giants For Protective Gear Procurement - UrduPoint

 Berlin is enlisting German multinationals and their networks of contacts abroad, especially in China, to secure protective clothing and equipment in the fight against the coronavirus, the health ministry said Friday

+"Centralised" mask buying has been introduced "to protect as best we can people fighting the coronavirus in doctors' offices, hospitals and care homes," health minister Jens Spahn said.

+"Around 37 million protective masks" had reached Germany by the end of this week, Spahn added.

-"The health ministry procures directly, but we are also in contact with a whole string of companies... who may be able to help," a spokeswoman told reporters at a press conference in the German capital.
+A health ministry spokeswoman had earlier said that "the health ministry procures directly, but we are also in contact with a whole string of companies... who may be able to help".

-A spokesman for chemical giant BASF told AFP that its "employees are on a government procurement team" known as the Task Force Personal Protective Equipment (TFPSA).
+And a spokesman for chemical giant BASF confirmed that its "employees are on a government procurement team" known as the Task Force Personal Protective Equipment (TFPSA).

 "In China, BASF experts are currently working with other companies and their local contacts to help procure and transport medical protective clothing and equipment such as face masks that are urgently needed in Germany," the spokesman said.